dymmond/esmerald/docs/protocols.md

 ```

 !!!
 Check
-    Since we are using tortoise, all the database connections and configurations are handled by our settings.
+    Since we are using saffier, all the database connections and configurations are handled by our settings.

 In this example, the handler manages to check if there is a user already with these details and creates if not but all
 of this is managed in the handler itself.
 Sometimes is ok when is this simple but sometimes you might want to extend